 Lux (Downtown Phoenix)

-Out of all of these coffee shops, Lux is my favorite.
-It’s a downtown favorite, with a lot of space and a variety of different foods and drinks.
+Out of all of these coffee shops, Lux is the greatest.
+It’s a downtown cult favorite, with a lot of space and a variety of different foods and drinks.
 Lux is open late and they do serve alcohol, so you can burn the midnight oil or grab cocktails with friends.
 Be sure to grab one of their free postcards — they’re always creative and are fun to collect!

 WHAT TO DO IN PHOENIX